onap/archived-cli/docs/cmd_help_onap_amsterdam.rst

                     default, it is read from environment variable OPEN_CLI_HOST_URL.
  -C | --no-catalog  whether to use given host-url directly without
-                    looking into catalog, it will overrid the service->mode.
+                    looking into catalog, it will override the service->mode.
 It is of type BOOL.
 It is optional.
  -h | --help        print help message.
 It is of type BOOL.